About Sepe Biography

 Once the rapprochement has been made, the artist’s style appears a bit clearer to our mind.
 The deformation of bodies, both fit and fat, hypertrophied and atrophied, identical and unique enhanced the feeling of uncanny as if the spectator were immersed in some kind of modern and Kafkaesque world in its absurdity.

-Sepe’s is related to graffiti and then street art scene in Poland since 1996.
-Through the years he painted many walls in various country such as Germany, France, Russia, Indonesia, Turkey, USA or England and did many collaborations with artists such as Chazme, Lump and the ETAM Cru.
+Michał ‘SEPE‘ Wręga was born in 1982 in Warsaw, Poland.
+He has been part of Polish graffiti and street art scene in Poland since 1996.
+Through the years he painted many walls in various country such as Germany, France, Italy, Spain, Switzerland, Russia, Indonesia, Turkey, USA or England and did many collaborations with artists such as Chazme, Lump and the ETAM Cru.

 In order to work he mostly uses spray paint but may uses paint brushes and paint roller as well.
 His style is recognizable: colors are pretty dark and gives a nightmarish dimension to his gigantic artwork; orange, black, red, deep blue and purple mixed with a cartoonish drawing increase the idea of grotesque because of the naïve and disabused impression that comes from his work.